openshift-integration/camel-k-example-kafka/readme.md

 ### SASL/OAUTHBearer authentication method

 You can take back the secret credentials provided earlier (`kafka bootstrap URL`,`service account id`, `service account secret` and `Token endpoint URL`).
-Edit `application.properties` file filling those configuration.
+Edit `application-oauth.properties` file filling those configuration.
 Now you can create a secret to contain the sensitive properties in the `application-oauth.properties` file that we will pass later to the running `Integration`s:

 ```
 oc create secret generic kafka-props --from-file application-oauth.properties